FirebaseExtended/bolt/docs/guide.md

 ## Dealing with Timestamps

-You can write timestamps (Unix time in milliseconds) in Firebase data and ensure that whenever a time is written, it exactly matches the (trusted) server time (independent of the clock on the client device).
+You can write timestamps (Unix time in milliseconds) in Firebase Realtime Database and ensure that whenever a time is written, it exactly matches the (trusted) server time (independent of the clock on the client device).